rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 <h1><?php echo $greet; ?></h1>
 ```

-Code above is a raw template, where you use a PHP file with explicit placeholders.
-This is the primitive way to create templates.

-Then there's template-syntax, which comes under their own extension(s):
+Then there's template-syntax, which appeared as an answer to how ugly and unsafe it gets to create raw templates.

 ```php
 // greet.tpl